saamaan-aghjni/metro/maze/README.md

 I'm really thankful for the folks at [Roguebasin](   ), [the Guy on Github](   ), [Eric Lippert](   ), [Adam  ](   ), [Bob    ](     )
 for the decent amount of materials they posted online! <3

+# License

+Copyright © 2024/2025 Saman Aghajani
+This work is free.
+You can redistribute it and/or modify it under the terms of the **Do What The Fuck You Want To** Public License, Version 2, as published by Sam Hocevar.
+See the **LICENSE** file for more details.